Conjugate Gaze Palsies

 The most common and devastating impairment of horizontal gaze results from pontine lesions that affect the horizontal gaze center and the 6th cranial nerve nucleus.
 Strokes are a common cause, resulting in loss of horizontal gaze ipsilateral to the lesion.
 In palsies due to stroke, the eyes may not move in response to any stimulus (eg, voluntary or vestibular).
 Milder palsies may cause only nystagmus or inability to maintain fixation.

-Another common cause is a lesion in the contralateral cerebral hemisphere rostral to the frontal gyrus.
+Another common cause is a lesion in the contralateral cerebral hemisphere rostral to the frontal gyrus (called the frontal eye fields).
 These lesions are typically caused by a stroke.
 The resulting palsy usually abates with time.
 Horizontal conjugate gaze mediated by brain stem reflexes (eg, in response to cold-water caloric stimulation) is preserved.

 Upward and downward gaze depends on input from fiber pathways that ascend from the vestibular system through the MLF on both sides to the 3rd and 4th cranial nerve nuclei, the interstitial nucleus of Cajal, and the rostral interstitial nucleus of the MLF.
 A separate system descends, presumably from the cerebral hemispheres, through the midbrain pretectum to the 3rd and 4th cranial nerve nuclei.
-The rostral interstitial nucleus of the MLF integrates the neural input into a final command for vertical gaze.
+The rostral interstitial nucleus of the MLF integrates the neural input into a final command for vertical gaze, similar to that for horizontal gaze.

 Vertical gaze becomes more limited with aging.